Use Laravel Forge to Automate Web-Server Creation on a Linode

 Updating DNS records at common nameserver authorities

 From the Servers menu in the top navigation bar, choose your new server.
 If you don’t see this menu yet, refresh your browser window:

 Fill out the New Site form and then click the Add Site button:

 Option Description Root Domain Your website’s domain.
 Project Type Your project type.
 If you are building regular PHP, you can choose

 General PHP/Laravel.
 Other options include Static, HTML, Symfony, and Symfony (Dev).

 Web Directory The directory from which public files will be served.
 You will need to make sure your website’s files are in this directory in your source code repository.

 Your new site will appear below the form in the Active Sites panel:

 Add a Repository

-Make changes to your project on Github or Gitlab and commit them to the master branch.
+Make changes to your project’s code and push them to your repository service.
 Your live site will be updated to reflect the changes.